ESMCI/cime/doc/source/users_guide/unit_testing.rst

 #.
 A Python script that provides a simple front end for the CMake-based tests.

 The Fortran unit tests use `pFUnit <https://github.com/Goddard-Fortran-Ecosystem/pFUnit>`_, which is a Fortran testing framework that follows conventions of other xUnit frameworks.
+CIME's support for pFUnit requires pFUnit version 4 or greater.

 .. _running_unit_tests: